fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/Remove-AzureRmResourceGroupDeployment.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmResourceGroupDeployment** cmdlet removes an azure_2 resource group deployment and any associated operations.
+The **Remove-AzureRmResourceGroupDeployment** cmdlet removes an Azure resource group deployment and any associated operations.

 ## EXAMPLES